2025 RockHound RoundUp: Deming Gem and Mineral Show

 Outdoor enthusiasts will enjoy exploring City of Rocks State Park with its unique volcanic rock formations.
 To the south is Pancho Villa State Park, named after the Mexican revolutionary and now boasting a hundred campsites, picnicking, and hiking trails.
 East of town is Rockhound State Park.
 In addition to tent and electric sites for camping, you’ll also discover this park is the first in the nation to let visitors take rock specimens like jasper, quartz, geodes, and crystals with them making it a must-see for Roundup attendees.

-When you’re ready to relax, Deming offers a variety of dining options, local coffee shops, and two world-class wineries.
-D.H.
-Lescombes Winery & Tasting Room is located on the east side of town.
-Luna Rossa Winery is located on the west side.
-Both offer samples of their award-winning wines.
+When you’re ready to relax, Deming offers a variety of dining options, local coffee shops, and two world-class wineries for a taste of New Mexico’s wine history.

 So come rock out in Deming this spring but be sure to plan for a few days to get the true experience of all the adventures Deming’s wide-open spaces offer.